AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Refer to the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for release related updates.

+## June 2021 {#june-2021}

+The **Transactional Messaging** section has been reorganized an clarified with a new Get started section, including an [enhanced schema](../../message-center/using/about-transactional-messaging.md#transactional-messaging-operating-principle) for a better understanding of the process.
+[Read more](../../message-center/using/about-transactional-messaging.md)

 ## May 2021 {#may-2021}

 The Workflow Heatmap report documentation has been updated and improved.
 [Read more](../../workflow/using/heatmap.md)